GDPR & Data Protection support for businesses

 If businesses don’t operate within GDPR regulations, this can have serious reputational and financial consequences.

-We can help you steer the GDPR minefield.
+We can help you steer the minefield by providing clear GDPR legal advice.
 Our GDPR services include:

 We’ll audit the information you currently store and make recommendations on creating a compliant policy

 We’ll help you update your privacy notice to make sure it aligns with how you use and store data

 We’ll update the contracts you have agreed with third parties to make sure they’re GDPR compliant

 If you face a complaint related to GDPR compliance, our specialists will help you handle the complaints with care to minimise disruption and reputational damage

 GDPR has impacted marketing as much as any area, we’ll advise you on how to market your business in a compliant manner

 It’s not just directors and managers who need to be GDPR aware.
 Staff also need to understand GDPR regulations and we can help them avoid mishandling customer data.

 We’re experts in understanding GDPR and we will explain how data protection laws can affect your business and how to stay updated on changes to regulations in order to avoid an investigation.